In the ideal/theoretical case, the time would be Time(H) = Capacity(Ah)/Current(A).

 If the capacity is given in amp-hours and current in amps, time will be in hours (charging or discharging).

-Let’s see an actual case, 10 Ah battery delivering 1A, would last 10 hours.
+Throw away how long will a battery last calculator, and let’s see an actual case, 10 Ah battery delivering 1A, would last 10 hours.
 Or if delivering 10A, it would last for only 1 hour, or if delivering 5A, it would last only for 2 hours.

 In other words, you can have “any time” as long as when you multiply it by the current, you get 10Ah (the battery capacity).